-NOTE 4: In this Release, it is assumed that local intermediate inference is shared between VFL server and VFL client.
+NOTE 3: In this Release, it is assumed that local intermediate inference is shared between VFL server and VFL client.

-5. VFL Client sends the client intermediate local results to the VFL server.
+5. VFL Client sends the intermediate local inference results to the VFL server.
+If requested in step 2, it includes Analytics Metadata, as defined in clause 6.2H.2.4.x.
+Alternatively, the VFL client may report their status and other cause value for rejecting the VFL inference process (e.g. overload, target UE moved out of NWDAF serving area) in the VFL inference response service.

-The intermediate local results, which are sent from the VFL Client to the VFL Server during the VFL inference process, are the information for the VFL Server to combine and generate the VFL inference results.
+The intermediate local inference results, which are sent from the VFL Client to the VFL Server during the VFL inference process, are the information for the VFL Server to combine and generate the VFL inference results.

 If the VFL server used an inference subscription in step 2, step 5 may be repeated.